Demystifying AI: Part 1

 What is AI Good at?

-Having a read through the press and various articles, you might be thinking that AI can do everything and is the answer to many problems.
+Reading through the press and various articles, you might be thinking that AI can do everything and is the answer to many problems.
 However, that’s not entirely true.
 If we keep in mind that mathematical algorithms are at the heart of AI, it might come as no surprise that they are better at ‘number’ tasks and less so at problems that need a creative solution.
 You could summarise that AI and humans are good at the opposite things.

 Good at: Computation